 What is a waitlist and should I avoid it?

 Waitlists are activated when a course reaches the enrollment limit.
-It is generally a very good idea to avoid waitlists, even if it means registering for an 8:00 a.m. section.
+It is generally a very good idea to avoid waitlists.
 Better to register for an alternate section where you are guaranteed a spot.

-Waitlisted students may be rolled into a course during the first two weeks of classes whenever an enrolled student drops.
-Make sure to check MyCUInfo.colorado.edu to see if you've rolled into the course―remember, registration is ALWAYS the student's responsibility, so stay on top of this situation.
+Waitlisted students may be enrolled into a course during the first two weeks of classes whenever an enrolled student drops.
+Make sure to check MyCUInfo.colorado.edu to see if you've been enrolled into the course―remember, registration is ALWAYS the student's responsibility, so stay on top of this situation.
 If, however, you're on a waitlist, go to class and talk to the professor about the likelihood of getting into the course.

 What if I don't make it into a course?